 On The Inside

+Dugan talks about

+AAUP ...page 6

-AAUP . page 6 Campus traffic tix abound
+Campus traffic tix

-THE OBSERVER
+abound ...page 7

+about page 6 ic fix page 7

 Vol. VIII, No. 6

 serving the notre dame - st. mary's community

+Wednesday, September 12, 1973

 Bike registration planning changed

 by Joseph Abell and Rick Scharf

-A quickly-called meeting Monday between Security Director Arthur Pears andDean of students John Macheca resulted in a change of plans for bicycle registration set for Wednesday af-
+A quickly-called meeting Monday between Security Director Arthur Pears andDean of students John Macheca resulted in a change of plans for bicycle registration set for Wednesday afternoon.

 Students wishing to register their bikes will now be charged \$1 for registration with the Computer Card national bicycle registration, the only type of registration to be offered.
 A free registration with Notre Dame Security onlyhad been announced earlier in the week.
-Pears said the change of plans came after the clearing up of some

-confusion between his office and the dean of students.
+Pears said the change of plans came after the clearing up of some confusion between his office and the dean of students.

-'We wanted the se vice that would most benefit the students and (Macheca) and I felt that Computer Gardcould do a better job than we could," Pears said.
+"We wanted the service that would most benefit the students and (Macheca) and I felt that Computer Gardcoulddo a better job than we could," Pears said.

 He said he also thought the students should have some kind of identification for his bike in addition to a sticker on the bike itself.
-Computer Gard provides for a registration card for the bicycle owner that is identical to the one placed in the security department He said this identification card would be ideal for proving ownership of a bicycle, especially in light of a South Bend city ordinance prohibiting the operation of unregistered bikes Pears said that the registraton with Computer Gard wold fulfill any South Bend legal requirements.
-Usually, a South Bend resident must go to a fire station and obtain a registration and license Off-campus students may choose either registration, Pears added Another consideration in the change was the cost of registration, said Chris Singleton, a senior in charge of the registration procedures.
+Computer Gard provides for a registration card for the bicycle owner that is identical to the one placed in the security department files.

+He said this identification card would be ideal for proving ownership of a bicycle, especially in light of a South Bend city ordinance prohibiting the operation of unregistered bikes.

+Pears said that the registraton with Computer Gard wold fulfill any South Bend legal requirements.
+Usually, a South Bend resident must go to a fire station and obtain a registration and license

+Off-campus students may choose either registration, Pears added.

+Another consideration in the change was the cost of registration, said Chris Singleton, a senior in charge of the registration procedures.